-The Applicant has evaluated the best approach to this residential development and determined that the Village's Planned Residential Development ("PRD") Regulations provide the best mechanism to achieve development to "parcels of no less than one acre in area."
-This restriction applies only to Lots 10 and 11 shown on the Subdivision Map entitled "Palmer Hommock" property of Mrs. C.A.
-Howell, dated 1896.
-Lots 10 and 11 are not located within the Project Site.

-an appropriate balance between a residential development as permitted under the existing R-20 zoning and preserving open space on the Project Site.
+The Applicant has evaluated the best approach to this residential development and determined that the Village's Planned Residential Development ("PRD") Regulations provide the best mechanism to achieve an appropriate balance between a residential development as permitted under the existing R-20 zoning and preserving open space on the Project Site.

-The Membership Club currently has a special permit to host non-member events, which was renewed in September 2017.
-The requirements that apply to the Hampshire Country Club's special permit to host non-member events on the MR-zoned portion of the Property are found in the Resolution of the Village of Mamaroneck, Zoning Board of Appeals, adopted May 1, 2014, and updated in the September 2017 renewal.
+The Membership Club currently has a special permit to host non-member events.
+The special permit is-was set to expire in May 2017, and tThe Applicant submitted an application to renew the Special Permit to the Zoning Board of Appeals in December 2016.
+The Zoning Board of Appeals has yet to act on this Renewal Application, but continues to extend the original Special Permit month to month applied for its renewal.
+The requirements that apply to the Hampshire Country Club's special permit to host non-member events on the MR-zoned portion of the Property are found in the Resolution of the Village of Mamaroneck, Zoning Board of Appeals, adopted May 1, 2014.
 The Applicant's special permit to conduct non-member events was granted for the MR-zoned portion of the Property subject to the following conditions: